CBFM® Ukraine (online)

 Training format:

-• training will take place online;
+• the training will take place online;

-• please note that the language of the training is English with simultaneous translation into Ukrainian – the plenary sessions will be mostly conducted in English through MiKK Trainers and external mediation experts; all role plays will be held in Ukrainian (a team of Ukrainian trainers will accompany role plays)
+• please note that the language of the training is English with simultaneous translation into Ukrainian – the plenary sessions will be mostly conducted in English through MiKK Trainers and external mediation experts; all role plays will be held in Ukrainian (a team of Ukrainian trainers will accompany the role plays);

-Qualified Mediators with intercultural competence and foreign language skills who successfully complete the MiKK CBFM training, may join the international MiKK Network of 240+ specialized, multi-lingual family mediators and have their profile featured in the MiKK Network Listing on the MiKK website (see here).
+Qualified Mediators with intercultural competence and foreign language skills who successfully complete the MiKK CBFM training, may join the international MiKK Network of 240+ specialized, multi-lingual family mediators (40+ languages) and have their profile featured in the MiKK Network Listing on the MiKK website (see here).

 The international MiKK Advisory & Pre-mediation Service regularly refers cross-border family cases for mediation to MiKK-listed Mediators.
 Ongoing Training requirements in the field of mediation, family law and cross-border family mediation apply to MiKK Cross-border Family Mediators.